JetBrains/kotlin-multiplatform-dev-docs/topics/tools/recommended-ides.md

 that provides basic launching and debugging capabilities for iOS apps, preflight environment checks, and other helpful KMP functionality.

+## Xcode

+If you're targeting iOS in your Kotlin Multiplatform project, you need [Xcode](https://developer.apple.com/xcode/) installed on your machine to write iOS-specific code and run iOS applications.

+To upload your apps to App Store Connect, build them with Xcode 16 or later.

 ## Other IDEs and code editors

 If basic Kotlin Multiplatform support is enough for you, you can use any IDE that supports Kotlin.

-> If you're targeting iOS in your Kotlin Multiplatform project, you'll also need [Xcode](https://developer.apple.com/xcode/)
-> installed on your machine to write iOS-specific code and run iOS applications.
->
-{style="note"}